Updated May 5, 2023

 Differences Between Tableau vs QlikView

-Tableau has the ability to enable the user to develop dashboards instantly.
+Tableau can enable the user to develop dashboards instantly.
 It has an intuitive interface and provides greater visual freedom that differentiates itself from other players in the market.
-QlikView, on the other hand, is capable of dealing with varied datasets and provides much better performance.
-It can efficiently deal with big data and traditional data and it is apt in making interconnections between varied datasets like these effectively.
-A plethora of tools are available for the end-users in the market with Tableau and QlikView leading the foray.
+On the other hand, QlikView can deal with varied datasets and provides much better performance.
+It can efficiently deal with big and traditional data, and it is apt to make interconnections between datasets like these effectively.
+A plethora of tools is available for the end-users in the market, with Tableau and QlikView leading the foray.

-Below is the Top 6 comparison between the Tableau and QlikView:
+Below is the Top 6 comparison between Tableau and QlikView:

 Key Differences Between Tableau and QlikView

-Below are the lists of points, describe the key Differences Between Tableau and QlikView:
+Below are the lists of points that describe the key Differences Between Tableau and QlikView:

-- QlikView is a dashboard application that provides holistic and varied features while Tableau is more focused on visual analytics.
+- QlikView is a dashboard application providing holistic and varied features, while Tableau focuses on visual analytics.

-- The feature-rich QlikView is often deemed as difficult to get started with initially compared to Tableau which is beginner-friendly.
+- The feature-rich QlikView is often deemed challenging to start initially compared to Tableau, which is beginner-friendly.

-- Tableau provides a cleaner interface that amounts to slightly better user experience as opposed to QlikView whose interface is more clutter-some.
-In order to compete with Tableau, QlikView released “QlikSense” which is a much neater data visualization tool.
+- Tableau provides a cleaner interface with a slightly better user experience than QlikView, whose Interface is more clutter-some.
+QlikView released “QlikSense,” a much neater data visualization tool to compete with Tableau.

 - Tableau is considered more user-friendly because of its easy drag-and-drop capabilities.

-- Even though Tableau has advantages in being more user-friendly and has better visualization capabilities, it falls short when it comes to segmenting reports based on specific business criteria.
-While Tableau lacks a feature to provide a business-wise view QlikView has fantastic features to generate full-fledged enterprise-scale reporting.
+- Even though Tableau has the advantages of being more user-friendly and having better visualization capabilities, it falls short when segmenting reports based on specific business criteria.
+While Tableau lacks a feature to provide a business-wise view, QlikView has fantastic features to generate full-fledged enterprise-scale reporting.

-- Another interesting feature of Tableau is the seamless share-ability of the reports over Tableau Online or Tableau Server.
+- Another exciting feature of Tableau is the seamless shareability of the reports over Tableau Online or Tableau Server.
 While QlikView doesn’t have these features on the same scale, it offers tight integration with Social Media platforms and mobile technology.

 Tableau and QlikView Comparison Table

-Below are the lists of points, describe the differences between Tableau and QlikView.
+Below are the points lists describing the differences between Tableau and QlikView.